 Dream of opening Albany coffee shop comes true for Alias Coffee owner

-ALBANY, NY: Alias Coffee was welcomed to downtown Albany today, September 28, with a ribbon cutting at their new 76 N Pearl Street location.
+Alias Coffee was welcomed to downtown Albany September 28 with a ribbon cutting at their new 76 N Pearl Street location.
 Joining Owner Hernán Lopez and Downtown Albany Business Improvement District (BID) Executive Director Georgette Steffens were Mayor Kathy Sheehan, Albany County Economic Development and Sustainability Coordinator Lucas Rogers, City of Albany Chief City Auditor Dr. Dorcey Applyrs, and Redburn Development Partners Executive Vice President Elizabeth Young Jojo.

 After working in IT for a decade, Lopez realized he wanted to do work he was more passionate about.
 After taking courses and educating himself in the trade and craft, he moved from New York City to the Capital Region with the plan to open a coffee shop in Albany.
 Lopez worked at Stacks Espresso on Broadway for four years as a manager, and later, a coffee roaster before opening his first Alias Coffee location in Troy in 2020.